-A project houses environment variables for an application.
+A project houses application configuration and secrets for an application.

 Download as .env

 To better organize similar secrets, hover over them and label them with a tag.

 To provide more context about a given secret, especially for your team, hover over it and press the comment button.